AdobeDocs/advertising.en/help/dsp/audiences/sources/source-universal-id.md

 ---
-title: Activate Authenticated Segments from Durable ID partners
+title: Activate Authenticated Segments from Universal ID partners
-description: Learn about activating authenticated audiences through a durable ID solution.
+description: Learn about activating authenticated audiences through a universal ID solution.
 feature: DSP Audiences
 exl-id: c56a54c7-5300-4cda-96d0-82d86e76ee39
 ---
-# Activate Authenticated Segments from Durable ID partners
+# Activate Authenticated Segments from Universal ID partners

-*Beta feature*

-To activate authenticated audiences through a durable ID solution within Advertising DSP, your segments must be translated into [!DNL RampIDs], which are recognizable in a biddable environment.
+To activate authenticated audiences through a universal ID solution within Advertising DSP, your segments must be translated into [!DNL RampIDs], which are recognizable in a biddable environment.
 You can accomplished this by either:

 * Leveraging the DSP integration with the [!DNL Adobe Real-Time Customer Data Platform (CDP)] and the [!DNL Adobe-LiveRamp Retrieval API].